What does f(x) mean in C++?

 Function Type

-If both f and x are types, then f(x) is a function type - functions that take an x and return an f.
+If both f and x are types or type aliases, then f(x) is a function type - functions that take an x and return an f.

 struct f {};